Menithal/Blender-Metaverse-Addon/README.md

 # Installation Guide

 ## Simple
 Open the Github page, Go to releases and download the `hifi_tools.zip` zip file.

 In Blender.
 Goto `User Preferences`, and `Add-ons`.
 From there `Install Add-on from File` and select the Zip file that we downloaded.

-Enable the plugin under `Import-Export: MVT Blender Add-On`.
+Enable the plugin under `Import-Export: Metaverse Toolkit Blender Add-on`.

 ### If you had previous used plugin when it was "High Fidelity" Only, make sure to uninstall the old one first.